hbctraining/scRNA-seq_online/README.md

 - Compute and assess QC metrics at every step in the workflow
 - Cluster cells based on expression data and derive the identity of the different cell types present
 - Perform integration of different sample conditions

-> These materials are developed for a trainer-led workshop, but also amenable to self-guided learning.

 ### Lessons